gragonvlad/MagicPanel/README.md

 ## About
 Magic Panel is a 100% API driven panel display plugin for rust.
 Each panel is a separate plugin that will register how that panel will function.
-Panels dynamically position themselves within a dock based on the dock assigned to and the order specified.
+Panels dynamically position themselves within a dock based on the dock assigned and the order specified.

 ## Configuration